knels012/rshell/README.md

 ##cd
 cd is a command built into rshell.
 This command comes in three formats,

-1. `cd <PATH>` will change the current working directory to `<PATH>`
+1. `cd <PATH>` will change the current working directory to `<PATH>`.

-2. `cd` will change the current working directory to the user's home directory
+2. `cd` will change the current working directory to the user's home directory.

-3. `cd -` will change the current working directory to the previous working directory If more than one flag is passed in after cd, an error messgae will be printed.
+3. `cd -` will change the current working directory to the previous working directory.

+If more than one flag is passed in after cd, an error messgae will be printed.

 ##CONTROL-C